Chocolate Chip Cookies

 chocolate chip cookie dough balls on baking sheet

-Bake for 11 to 13 minutes, until golden around the edges but still soft and pale in the center.
+Bake for 11 to 13 minutes, until golden brown around the edges but still soft and pale in the center.

 chocolate chip cookies fresh out of the oven

 Let cool for a few minutes on the baking sheet, then transfer to a wire rack to cool completely.
-Repeat with remaining cookie dough.
+The cookies will keep in an airtight container at room temperature for up to 3 days.

 chocolate chip cookies cooling on rack